robinfriedli/aiode/README.md

 ### 4. Setup botify settings
 #### 4.1 Navigate to your cloned project and go to ./resources and open the settings.properties file and fill in the blanks, it should look like this:
+#### 4.2 To take advantage of the admin commands that can perform administrative actions, such as updating and restarting the bot, be sure to add your Discord user id to the `ADMIN_USERS` property.
+To find your Discord user id, enable Developer Mode in the App Settings > Appearance.
+Then go to any guild, right click your user and click "Copy ID".
 ```properties
 ###################
 # server settings #